videojs/hls-fetcher/README.md

 [![NPM](https://nodei.co/npm/hls-fetcher.png?downloads=true&downloadRank=true)](https://nodei.co/npm/hls-fetcher/)

-A plugin that displays user-friendly messages when Video.js encounters an error.

 Maintenance Status: Stable

 A simple CLI tool to fetch an entire hls manifest and it's segments and save it all locally.